 It is the intent of Memphis Light, Gas and Water Division to encourage the growth of minority-owned, women-owned and locally owned small business enterprises.
-The Supplier Diversity Program provides these businesses an equitable opportunity to participate in contracts for goods and services, in a contractor or subcontractor arrangement with MLGW.
-This will ensure that a representative proportion of the goods, services and construction projects purchased and contracted by MLGW are supplied by minority-owned, women-owned and locally owned business enterprises.
+The Supplier Diversity Program provides these businesses an equitable opportunity to participate in contracts for goods and services in a contractor or subcontractor arrangement with MLGW.
+This will ensure that a representative proportion of the goods, services and construction projects purchased and contracted by MLGW are supplied by minority-owned, women-owned and locally-owned business enterprises (MBE, WBE, LSB).

-Requests for competitive bids are solicited by telephone, written requests for quotations and public advertisement for sealed bid.
-All bids for material, equipment and supplies are automatically forwarded to bidders that have registered at MLGW's Bid Notification System.
+- Requests for competitive bids are solicited by telephone, written requests for quotations and public advertisement for sealed bid.
+All bids for material, equipment and supplies can be viewed using MLGW’s iSupplier Portal while bids for contracted services are automatically forwarded to bidders that have registered at MLGW's Bid Notification System.

 In accordance with appropriate legal standards, MLGW will actively seek businesses owned by minorities and women, as well as those owned locally for participation as subcontractors to the apparent lowest and best bidder on all contracts.

-MLGW will utilize the certification of any recognizable entity that certifies businesses covered under the MLGW Supplier Diversity program definitions (MBE, WBE, LSB).
-The certification must be based on the business being 51% owned, controlled, operated, and managed by a person or persons who represent one of the three (3) business classification outlined in the program definition.
-For information on certification; please contact any of the following organizations:
+MLGW utilizes the certification of any recognizable entity that certifies businesses covered under the MLGW Supplier Diversity program definitions (MBE, WBE, LSB).
+The certification must be based on the business being 51% owned, controlled, operated, and managed by a person or persons representing one of the three business classification outlined in the program definition.

 For additional information on MLGW's Supplier Diversity Program, please contact: